IBM/gdpr-fingerprint-pii/README.md

 ### 2. Concepts used

 #### 2.1 Data extraction methods

 We have to define what personal data (e.g. Name, Email id) we would want to extract.
-This is done in two ways in this code pattern. <br/>
+This is done in two ways in this code pattern.
-A) Using Custom model built using Watson Knowledge Studio (WKS) and <br/>
+A) Using Custom model built using Watson Knowledge Studio (WKS) and
 B) Using regular expressions.
-Details of how these are used are explained in subsequent sections.<br/><br/>
+Details of how these are used are explained in subsequent sections.

 #### 2.2  Configuration

 We use configuration to extract personal data.
 Personal data are classified into different categories.
 Each category is assigned a weight.
-Also we specify what personal data belongs to which category. <br/>
+Also we specify what personal data belongs to which category.

-A sample configuration is as shown below <br/>
+A sample configuration is as shown below

 ```
 Categories: Very_High,High,Medium,Low